-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commissions file no. 1-33741
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commissions file no. 1-33741

-DallasNews corporation
+Dallas News corporation

-(Exact name of registrant as specified in its charter)

-Texas

-(State or other jurisdiction of incorporation or organization)

-38-3765318 (I.R.S.
-Employer Identification No.)

-P. O. Box 224866, Dallas, Texas 75222-4866 (Address of principal executive offices, including zip code) (214) 977-7342 (Registrant's telephone number, including area code)

-(Registrant's telephone number, includin

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Series A Common Stock, \$0.01 par value Trading Symbol DALN Name of each exchange on which registered The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: Series B Common Stock, \$0.01 par value (Title of class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Act.
-Yes  No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗌 No 🗍

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗍

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer: $\hfill \square$

-Non-Accelerated Filer: 🗌

-Smaller Reporting Company:

-Emerging Growth Company:

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗌 No 🗌

-Accelerated Filer: □

-The aggregate market value of the registrant's voting stock held by nonaffiliates on June 30, 2021, based on the closing price for the registrant's Series A Common Stock on such date as reported on The Nasdaq Stock Market LLC, was approximately \$33,680,672.

-Shares of Common Stock outstanding at March 3, 2022: 5,352,490 shares (consisting of 4,737,580 shares of Series A Common Stock and 614,910 shares of Series B Common Stock).
+Exact name of registrant as specified in its charter) Texas (State or other jurisdiction of incorporation or or ganization) 38-3765318 (I.R.S.
+Employer Identi P. O. Box 224866, Dallas, Texas 75222-4 (Address of principal executive offices, including (214) 977-88 (Registrant's telephone number, Sect urities registered pursuant to Section 2(b) of the Act: Title of each class Series A Common Stock, \$0.01 par value Trading Symbol BALN Name of each exchange The Nasdaq Stock $\mathcal{E}$ urities registered pursuant to Section es B Common Stock, \$0.01 par valu (2) Indicate by check mark if the registrant is a well-known sea soned issuer, as defined in Rule 405 of the Act.
+Yes □ No ☑ Indicate by check mark if the registrant is not required to fil le reports pursuant to Section 13 or Se ection 15(d) of the Exchange Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed preceding 12 months (or for such shorter period that the region of 90 days.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitte (§ 232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a large acce company.
+See the definitions of "large accelerated filer," "ac Act.
+Large Accelerated Filer: ☐ Accelerated Filer r: Non-Accelerated Fi ler: 🗹 Smaller Reporti ng Company: 🗹 Emerging Growth Company: If an emerging growth company, indicate by check mark i financial accounting standards provided pursuant to Section the extended transition period for co omplying with any new or revised Indicate by check mark whether the registrant has filed a repreporting under Section 404(b) of the Sarbanes-Oxley Act ( Indicate by check mark whether the registrant is a shell com- npany (as defined in Rule 12b-2 of the e Act).
+Yes □ No ☑ The aggregate market value of the registrant's voting stock on such date as reported on The Nasdaq Stock Market LLC. , based on the closing price for the re gistrant's Series A Common Stock Shares of Common Stock outstanding at March 6, 2023: 5 352 400 shares (consisting of 4.737 772 shares of Series A Common Sto selv and 614 718 charge of Sarias B

-For purposes of this calculation, the market value of a share of Series B Common Stock was assumed to be the same as a share of Series A Common Stock into which it is convertible.
+\ For purposes of this calculation, the market value of a share of Series B Common Stock was assumed to be the same as a share of Series A Common Stock into which it is convertible.